-Composting reduces the nitrogen loss by NH3 volatilization and conserves N by favoring its mineralization.
-At the end of primary stage group G4 (with paddy straw and effective microbes) recorded highest N content of 10.9 and 12.9 g/Kg during winter and summer seasons, respectively (Table 3 and Figure 1).
-Similarly at the end of secondary stage G4 also recorded the highest nitrogen content of 23.9 and 24.7 per cent during winter and summer seasons, respectively.
-No significant (P<0.05) difference in the nitrogen content was observed between group groups G2, G3 and G4 (which means G1 significantly different?) at the end of primary stage of composting during winter and summer seasons.
+Composting reduces the nitrogen loss by NH_3 volatilization and conserves N by favoring its mineralization.
+At the end of primary stage group G_4 (with paddy straw and effective microbes) recorded highest N content of 10.9 and 12.9 g/Kg during winter and summer seasons respectively (Table 3).
+Similarly at the end of secondary stage G_4 also recorded the highest nitrogen content of

+23.9 and 24.7 per cent during winter and summer seasons respectively.
+No significant (P<0.05) difference in the nitrogen content was observed between group groups G_2 , G_3 and G_4 at the end of primary stage of composting during winter and summer seasons.
 The reported N value for finished dead bird compost ranged between 25.7 to 40.8 g/Kg (Donald et al., 1990; Barton and Benz 1990; Murphy and Carr, 1991 and Cummins et al., 1993), which were higher than the observed value.
-The stored poultry litter in open area was used in this experiment.
-The compost mix with dead bird and poultry litter recorded higher N content in G4 and was due to the addition of carbon sources (paddy straw) and effective microbial culture (Vuorinen and Saharinen, 1997 and Sakthivadivu et al., 2015).
+The compost mix with dead bird and poultry litter recorded higher N content in G_4 and was due to the addition of carbon sources (paddy straw) and effective microbial culture (Vuorinen and Saharinen, 1997 and Sakthivadivu et al., 2015).
 It was observed that the overall results of nitrogen content increased from primary to secondary stage of composting.
-The results are corroborate with the earlier reports of Tiquia et al. (1998) and Huang et al. (2004) who observed same type of similar results in spent litter swine manure and saw dust.
-However On the other hand, Bharathy et al. (2012) recorded significantly (P<0.05) lower total nitrogen content in the finished product of compost of broiler slaughter waste.
+The results are corroborate with the earlier reports of Tiquia et al. (1998) and Huang et al. (2004) who observed similar results in spent litter swine manure and saw dust.
+On the other hand Bharathy et al. (2012) recorded significantly (P<0.05) lower total nitrogen content in the finished product of compost of broiler slaughter waste.